 and tests weren't explicitly disabled.

-To run the unit tests manually, launch src/test/test_bitcoin
+To run the unit tests manually, launch src/test/test_bitcoin.
+To recompile

 to run the unit tests.